solana-labs/solana/book/src/persistent-account-storage.md

 ## Root Forks

-The [fork selection algorithm](fork-selection.md), eventually selects a fork that is committed as a root fork.
-No further rollback to the root fork is possible.
-When a fork is picked as a root fork, it is populated from all of its parents.
-If any of those parents become unreachable as a result, they can be cleaned up.
+The [fork selection algorithm](fork-selection.md) eventually selects a fork as a root fork and the fork is squashed.
+A squashed/root fork cannot be rolled back.

+When a fork is squashed, all accounts in its parents not already present in the fork are pulled up into the fork by updating the indexes.
+Accounts with zero balance in the squashed fork are removed from fork by updating the indexes.

+Accounts in storage that become unreachable as a result can be cleaned up.

 Three possible options exist